Modified on: Thu, Feb 7, 2019 at 8:20 AM

 Phase 2: Branch Custom Export API only

 After your account has been migrated to the Branch infrastructure, there will no longer be any NEW data in TUNE's systems.
 All new requests to TUNE are immediately mirrored to Branch who will handle the requests and return a response.
-Once you receive notification of your final account migration, you you must rely on the Branch Custom Export API to export any data moving forward.
+Once you receive notification of your final account migration, you must rely on the Branch Custom Export API to export any data moving forward.

 After that date, the TUNE infrastructure will be shut off and inaccessible.